FAQ - Frequently asked questions about garage doors

 Is this an actual problem?

-Yes, it’s possible for your garage door to open by itself.
+Yes, it’s possible, although rare, for your garage door to open by itself.
 There are a few unusual factors that can cause your door open by itself.
-Here are a few scenarios we've come across: (...)
+Here are a few scenarios we've come across (...)

 According to a persistent urban legend, a plane passing over your home can cause your garage door to open.
 To correct many people’s misimpression, we should point out that it all depends on the frequency used by the door opener.
 The frequency used in older garage door openers could interfere with certain military planes.
 This problem was corrected starting in 1993 by employing a different transmission frequency.